ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4/index.md

 #### The `measure` Method

-You _must_ write the following two methods in the `Measurements` class:
+You _must_ write the following two methods in the `Measurement` class:

 ```
 public static List<Measurement> measure(String[] toRun, int startN, int stopN)`